Wyko/essential_deathworlders/content/books/xiu-chang-saga/xcs-09-a-wounded-rabbit-05.md

 ---

-_Editor's Note: This is the last of the Xiù Chang saga as written by /u/hume_reddit, but the story continues in The Deathworlders._
+_Editor's Note: This is the last of the Xiù Chang Saga as written by /u/hume_reddit, but the story continues in The Deathworlders._